Obtaining Housing

 Keys

 Residents are responsible for damages to their campus residence which are not the result of normal usage.
-At the time of check in, all residents should make sure the Residence Condition Report (RCR) form is accurate and complete.
-Permanently attached furniture must not be moved or disassembled.
-At check out time the campus residence will be checked in detail using the RCR form by the Residential Life staff.
-Clean up and damage charges will be assessed and charged (if applicable).
+At the time of check in, all residents should make sure the Residence Condition Report (RCR) form is accurately completed and returned to the appropriate Residential Life Staff.
+During the academic year, it is the residents' responsibility to submit Work Requests for any necessary repairs to their campus residence.
+At check out time the campus residence will be checked in detail by the Residential Life staff using the RCR form that was submitted at Check-in and clean up and damage charges will be assessed and charged (if applicable).

 Breaks